lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 * The [*intuitionists*](https://plato.stanford.edu/entries/intuitionism/) held that mathematical objects were nothing but creations of the human mind.
 This gave them a radical attitude to proof and the wholesale rejection of many techniques and concepts regarded by others as indispensable.
-Their rejection of the reality of mathematical objects and their stance against formulas as a mere mechanism for communication set them firmly against other schools.
+Their rejection of the reality of mathematical objects and their stance against symbolic formulas (other than as a means of communicating ideas) set them firmly against the other schools.

 It seems clear from the reactions of Frege, Russell, Hilbert, Brouwer and many others that the paradoxes constituted an emergency.
 Russell's "vicious circle principle"